tahaemara/arabic-characters-recognition/README.md

 ### Note

-It would take time to train the model.
+- It would take time to train the model.
 For me, with 2.2 GHz Intel Core i7 on macOS, it takes nearly 1 hour (without GPU support).
+- For Ubunut (Linux) users use this commend "java -jar ArabicCharactersRecognition.jar " to run ArabicCharactersRecognition.jar executable.

 ### Test video